Shepparton

-Shepparton (/ˈʃɛpɚtən/) (Yortayorta: Kanny-goopna) is a regional city located on the floodplain of the Goulburn River in northern Victoria, Australia, approximately 181 km north-northeast of Melbourne.
+Shepparton (/ˈʃɛpɚtən/ SHEP-ər-tən; Kanny-goopna) is a regional city located on the floodplain of the Goulburn River in northern Victoria, Australia, approximately 181 km north-northeast of Melbourne.
 As of the 2021 census, the locality of Shepparton had a population of 32,067.
-The broader urban area, including the adjacent town of Mooroopna, had a combined population of 49,862.
+The broader urban area, including the adjacent town of Mooroopna, had a combined population of 53,841.

 It began as a sheep station and river crossing in the mid-19th century, before undergoing a major transformation as a railway town.
 Today it is an agricultural and manufacturing centre, and the centre of the Goulburn Valley irrigation system, one of the largest centres of irrigation in Australia.
 It is also a major regional service city and the seat of local government and civic administration for the City of Greater Shepparton, which includes the surrounding towns of Tatura, Merrigum, Mooroopna, Murchison, Dookie, Toolamba and Grahamvale.

 Toponymy

 The name of Shepparton is derived from the surname of one of the area's first European settlers, Sherbourne Sheppard, and not, as is sometimes imagined, from Shepperton, England.

 The Yorta Yorta name for the area is 'Kanny-goopna' with 'goopna' meaning 'deep waterholes by which people camped'.
 Conversely, the name for the big waterhole at the Broken River at Benalla is 'Marangan', meaning deep pond or lagoon in Taungurung Eastern Kulin language.

 Colloquially (and not inconsistent with the Australian propensity for name-shortening or diminutives), the city is also known as "Shepp" (/ˈʃɛp/), as adopted by community entities that incorporate the abbreviated form into their name, e.g., the Shepparton Agricultural Society, or "Sheppshow".